Scholarly encyclopedia covering the Enlightenment "from the rise of Descartes' disciples in 1670 to the restoration of the Bourbon monarchy in 1815."

 Index of works about the Americas written in Europe before 1750.
 "Covers the history of European exploration as well as portrayals of native American peoples."
 Note that the full text of English language titles may be found in Early English Books Online or Eighteenth Century Collections Online; for the full text of French titles, check Gallica.

 Index of journal articles, book reviews, and essays about women, sexuality, and gender during the Middle Ages.
 Covers Europe, North Africa, and the Middle East.
+Provided by The University of Iowa Libraries.

 Collection of translated texts from late antiquity to the age of exploration.
+From Fordham University.

 A variety of documents that can be used to reconstruct everyday life in 18th-century London.
 Incorporates the proceedings of the Old Bailey, London's central criminal court, and provides extensive background essays on London.

 Map of London during the late 16th and early 17th centuries with descriptions of streets, sites, and churches.
+From the University of Victoria.

 Detailed data on trans-Atlantic slaving voyages from the 16th through 19th centuries.